-During the 2004-05 season, Weir worked with the Northwestern State (La.) program that went 21-12 and claimed the Southland Conference regular season title.
+In the 2004-05 season, Weir worked with a Northwestern State (La.) program that went 21-12 and claimed the Southland Conference regular season title.

 Weir graduated with honors from York University in 2004.
-As a freshman, he was the starting point guard for coach Bob Bain.
-Weir earned a master's degree from Northwestern State in 2005, a master's degree in sports psychology from Iowa in 2010 and a master's degree in business administration from NM State in 2012.
-The Toronto native was a regional and city all-star point guard at Iona Catholic Secondary School.
+He then went on to earn a master's degree from Northwestern State in 2005, a second master's degree in sports psychology from Iowa in 2010 and a third master's degree in business administration from New Mexico State in 2012.